symfony/symfony-docs/service_container.rst

 :ref:`own services <service-container-creating-service>`, Symfony will automatically pass you the service object matching that type.

-Throughout the docs, you'll see how to use the many different services that live in the container.
+Throughout the docs, you will see how to use the many different services that live in the container.

 .. tip::